The facilitator's job is to support everyone to do their best thinking.

 Are they fully engaged in the discussion as opposed to checking their email, Slack or playing games on their phone?

-As challenging as it is to organize everyone’s schedules, it’s more important than ever to get people in the same room in order to get them on the same page.
-Once they're together, it's critical to keep engagement high and to maintain focus on solving problems together.
+As challenging as it is to organize everyone’s schedules, it’s more important than ever to get people on the same page.
+It's critical to keep engagement high and to maintain focus on solving problems together.

 A professional facilitator not only brings expertise in guiding conversations, but a neutral perspective that is free from self interest and biases.